 Service point labels should ideally be printed with a QR code or an NFC tag, but any barcode will work.
 Alternatively, you could simply print each service point ID with a human-readable number for text or voice entry.
 If you are using a validation database, you could use the app’s Look-Up feature to text or voice search for the service point in the database.
 It’s remarkably fast and accurate even when searching for text content or the first few characters of the barcode value.

 You can print QR labels yourself using low-cost programs, such as iBarcoder for PC and MAC, or have them printed professionally.
 Even some new handheld label printers can now print QR codes along with 1D barcodes.
 It’s no problem if you can’t use a QR code, though.
 A good alternative would be Code 39 or Code 128 which are very common.

-If you use QR codes as your barcode, you can embed an ID (e.g., A12345) or embed a textual identifier of the service point (e.g., 123 Main St.).
+If you use QR codes as your barcode, you can embed an ID (e.g., A12345).
+You can also embed a textual identifier of the service point (e.g., 123 Main St.).
 With a record-only service, you should embed a textual identifier if possible.
-With validation services you should embed an ID and then associate textual identifiers and other information in the ‘Response’ text.
+With validation services, you should embed an ID and then associate textual identifiers and other information in the ‘Response’ text.

 Response text is the text the app user sees after scanning a valid service point ID.
 The service point ID might be ‘A12345’ and the response text ‘123 Main St.’ See importing a CSV file for format directions.

 Developers can also embed URLs in the response text pointing to the service point’s picture, for example.
 Or the URL can even point to more data collection options.

 Advanced – IT/Web Developer Integration